- Search The Registry

 The Weather Underground was referred to as a terrorist group by The New York Times, United Press International, and Time Magazine articles.
 The group also fell under the auspices of the FBI-New York City Police Anti-Terrorist Task Force, a forerunner of the FBI's Joint Terrorism Task Forces.
 Some members have disputed the "terrorist" categorization and justified the group's actions as an appropriate response to what they described as the "terrorist activities" of the war in Vietnam, domestic racism, and the deaths of black leaders.

 Bill Ayers objected to describing the WUO as a terrorist in his 2001 book Fugitive Days.
-"Terrorists terrorize," he argues, "they kill innocent civilians, while we organized and agitated.
+"Terrorists terrorize," he argues, "they kill innocent civilians while we organized and agitated.
 Terrorists destroy randomly, while our actions bore, we hoped, the precise stamp of a cut diamond.
 Terrorists intimidate, while we aimed only to educate."
 Dan Berger asserts in Outlaws in America that the group "purposefully and successfully avoided injuring anyone" as an argument that their actions were not terrorism.
-"Its war against property by definition means that the WUO was not a terrorist organization."
+"Its war against a property, by definition, means that the WUO was not a terrorist organization."